Sunrise (Australian TV program): History

-On 29 January 2007 Sunrise had a complete makeover with changes to the set and on-screen graphics.
+On 29 January 2007, Sunrise had a complete makeover with changes to the set and on-screen graphics.
 Due to continued viewer feedback, the Sunrise set changed again on 10 June 2007; specifically, the new set includes more of the city into its shots by the installation of smart glass.
-This glass, similar to that on the new Boeing 787 allows for the transparency of the glass to be adjusted, ranging from clear, to partially transparent to completely opaque, showing as a solid blue.
-These changes have proved useful in shielding viewers from the actions of some passers by, notably, cast members of the ABC show The Chaser's War on Everything.
+This glass, similar to that used on the Boeing 787 airliner, allows for the transparency of the glass to be adjusted, ranging from clear, to partially transparent to completely opaque, showing as a solid blue.
+These changes have proved useful in shielding viewers from the actions of some passers by, notably the cast members of the ABC show The Chaser's War on Everything and the protests surrounding the 2018 Aboriginal adoption controversy.
 The set was also modified so The Morning Show's set could fit into the Martin Place current affairs studio.
-In October 2009, it was announced that at the start of 2010, Sunrise will receive a brand new set, format, graphics and logo on 25 January 2010.
+In October 2009, it was announced that at the start of 2010, Sunrise would receive a brand new set, format, graphics and logo on 25 January 2010.

 In April 2010, Sunrise added a feature show that shows a selection of highlights from the previous day's (or in the case of Monday, Friday) Sunrise. the show known as Sunrise Extra aired at 5am each weekday prior to Seven Early News.

 In 2011, there was much speculation that Melissa Doyle would be leaving the show to present Today Tonight and that David Koch may be moved to a prime-time position.
 However, Doyle continued with the show for her tenth consecutive year in 2012, as did Koch.

 On 29 February 2012, Sunrise celebrated its 10th anniversary with Doyle and Koch.
 Doyle is the only original presenter remaining from the March 2002 launch; at the time, Chris Reason was her co-host (he took leave in late 2002 to fight cancer, prompting the initial then-temporary appointment of Koch) and Koch was the finance analyst.
 Koch started presenting Sunrise on a permanent basis from 4 October 2002.

 In May 2013, Sunrise broadcast once a week from the Seven Network's Melbourne studios (HSV-7) to attempt and capture a growing Melbourne audience.
 Sunrise has been trailing Today (and, since 2008, News Breakfast on the ABC) in the Melbourne market since 2008.
 The show was broadcast from the stations AFL Game Day set.
 This was discontinued later on after continually poor ratings.